kazurayam/HowFailureHandlingAffectsExceptions/README.md

 ### Which WebUI keywords are likely to throw SERE?

-In the TC2, I pointed out that the `WebUI.waitForElementNotPresent` keyword is likely to throw a StaleElementReferenceException.
+In the TC2, I pointed out that the `WebUI.waitForElementNotClickable` keyword is likely to throw a StaleElementReferenceException.
 Any other keywords would behave the same?

 In the [Test Cases/TC5](https://github.com/kazurayam/StaleElementReferenceExceptionReproduction/blob/main/Scripts/TC2/Script1733285851173.groovy), I pick up just a few other WebUI keywords and found the following 2 built-in keywords threw SERE.